-Experiment will invoice IMEC for the total amount of this support after approval by the Project of the Final Report defined in 2.5 hereof.
+The Experimenter will invoice IMEC for the total amount of this financial support after approval by the WiSHFUL consortium of the final report defined in article 2.5 hereof.
 The final report, code and documentation and the declared costs will be evaluated by the WiSHFUL consortium including the Provider(s) that have given support.
-Based on this evaluation, a payment of up to 75% of the requested funding will be carried out by the project coordinator.
-The remaining 25% will be paid following a formal approval of the report and the work at a technical project review by the EC.
+Based on this evaluation, a payment of up to 75% of the requested financial support will be carried out by the Coordinator.
+The remaining 25% will be paid following a formal approval of the report and the work at a technical project review by the European Commission.
+Payment of the financial support is subject to receipt of the funding from the European Commission.